Timbobeek/FutbolSurvey/README.md

 - [ ] Production socials
 - [ ] Production database
 - [ ] Results do not seem to be in any specific order
+- [ ] Page not found text for nonexistent routes? (maybe use a fun image for it)

 ### New features?